 - The methodological approach and its relevance to the research question

-Final funding decisions will be announced to applicants by 1 September.
+Final funding decisions will be announced to applicants in October.

 The award notification will include the research agreement, a progress report template, transfer of copyright, and other applicable documentation.
 The notification will be sent to the grant administrator/authorized official from the university/institution, with a copy to the student investigator.